Skip to main content

 Wright County, MinnesotaHypereutrophic

 Albion Lake earns an F: 113 µg/L of phosphorus and clarity at 1.0 ft signal heavy nutrient loading from the surrounding watershed.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Hypereutrophic conditions mean the lake is operating at the upper end of the productivity scale, with all the bloom risk that implies.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
 Within the 64 graded lakes of Wright County, Albion Lake sits at rank 62, near the bottom of the county list.